-System Implementation
+Implementation Activities

-- The software is implemented either by developing a program or programs or by configuring application system. - Design and implementation are interleaved activities for most types of software system. - Programming is an individual activity with no standard process. - Debugging is the activity of finding program faults and correcting these faults.
+- The software is implemented either by developing a program or programs or by configuring application system. - Programming - An individual activity with no standard process. - Debugging - An activity of finding program faults and correcting these faults. - Design and implementation are interleaved activities for most types of software system.

-Software Validation
+3. Software Validation